Augusta Victoria of Schleswig-Holstein: Later life

 In 1920, the shock of exile and abdication, combined with the breakdown of Joachim's marriage and his subsequent suicide, proved too much for Augusta's health.
-She died in 1921, in House Doorn at Doorn in the Netherlands.
+She died in 1921, at Huis Doorn at Doorn in the Netherlands, after suffering a heart attack.
 Wilhelm, still reeling over the same losses, was devastated by her death.
 The Weimar Republic allowed her remains to be transported back to Germany, where they still lie in the Temple of Antiquities, not far from the New Palace, Potsdam.
-Because he was not permitted to enter Germany, Wilhelm could accompany his wife on her last journey only as far as the German border.
+Because he was not permitted to enter Germany, Wilhelm could accompany Augusta's coffin only as far as the German border.
+She was buried in Antique Temple, Sanssouci Park, Potsdam, Germany.